 - For one, in order to gather enough data to make an informed decision, you have to accrue enough traffic to test.

-- The tests also may take quite a bit of time, depending on the traffic levels.
+- The tests also may take quite a bit of time, depending on the traffic levels

 Split testing on Amazon using PickFu

 PickFu is a polling software that enables you to quickly test elements of your Amazon listing with audiences that match your customer profile and target demographics.
 For example, you could test product names, copy, or logos, or try image split testing with variations of your main photo.

 Differences between live split testing and PickFu polling